The Complete Guide to Backpacking Europe

 Alcohol can bust your budget if you’re not careful.
 Luckily, good beer and wine is pretty cheap if you buy it from a grocery store.
-In France (and other wine producing countries), a good bottle of wine starts around 7€ and a 6 pack of Leffe Belgian beer is about 6€ at the store.
+In France (and other wine producing countries), a good bottle of wine starts at around 7€ and a 6-pack of Leffe Belgian beer is about 6€ at the store.
 You can get a few really good specialty Belgian beers for about 1.50€-3€/bottle.
-In Paris I paid anywhere from 4€-9€ for a beer at a restaurant/bar.
-Be sure to look for Happy Hour to save some money.
+In Paris, I paid anywhere from 4€-9€ for a beer at a restaurant/bar.
+Be sure to look for happy hours to save some money.

 Attractions and Sightseeing

 Don’t forget to budget for visiting attractions like museums and monuments.
-Some cities, like London for example, have a lot of free museums, but most places charge.
-Museums generally run about 5€-12€ for the normal collection (I suggest looking up the prices for where you’re visiting).
-If you’re under 26 you might be able to visit for free or at a discounted student rate so be sure to check.
+Some cities, like London, have a lot of free museums, but most places charge.
+Museums generally run about 5€-12€ for the normal collections (I suggest looking up the prices for where you’re visiting).
+If you’re under 26, you might be able to visit for free or at a discounted student rate, so be sure to check.

 Public transportation in pretty much all of Europe is very good — especially in cities.
-The price for using public transportation can be really cheap, but in some cities it can be a bit expensive.
+The price for using public transportation can range from really cheap to a bit expensive.
 Just be sure to do a little research before arriving so you know your best option.

 A cheap option for backpacking is traveling through Europe by coach.
 While slow, coach travel is generally the cheapest travel option.

 Another backpacking Europe option is traveling by car.
-If you’re going to just travel between large cities then I would forget about driving.
+If you’re going to just travel between large cities, I would forget about driving.
 Driving in any large European city is a nightmare.
 But driving to a tiny little town can be a ton of fun.
-I rented a car when I explored the Normandy region of France and it was fine (until I had to drive in Paris).
-Be sure to brush up on your driving a manual transmission skills because automatic cars are much more rare and cost 2x-3x as much to rent.
+I rented a car when I explored the Normandy region of France, and it was fine (until I had to drive in Paris).
+Be sure to brush up on your manual transmission skills because automatic cars are much more rare and cost 2x-3x as much to rent.
 You can read more about renting a car in Europe in our car rental guide.

-Don’t forget to budget for those extra things that you can’t anticipate — whether it be good or bad.
+Don’t forget to budget for those extra things that you can’t anticipate — whether good or bad.

-Finding the right backpack is important and there are many options available.
-In general, I recommend buying a backpack that is between 35 liters – 65 liters.
+Finding the right backpack is important, and there are many options available.
+In general, I recommend buying a backpack that is between 35-65 liters.
 This size range is good because it isn’t too small, but it isn’t too big.
-Also, I personally think a panel loading (front loading) is preferable to a top loading backpack since they are easier to pack and unpack.
-I think the best all-around backpacks are the Osprey Porter or the Osprey Farpoint but you can read about our top rated travel backpacks for Europe.
+Also, I personally think a panel-loading (front-loading) is preferable to a top-loading backpack since it’s easier to pack and unpack.
+I think the best all-around backpacks are the Osprey Porter or the Osprey Farpoint, but you can read about our top-rated travel backpacks for Europe.

 Packing Your Backpack

 Remember to pack light.
 This can be tough — even for experienced travelers.
-Traveling is stressful but it is much more difficult when you’re hauling around a ton of stuff.
+Traveling is already stressful, and it is much more difficult when you’re hauling around a ton of stuff.
 Remember that no matter how long you travel, the amount of clothes you bring should be about the same since you’ll wash your clothes as you travel.
-In fact, your clothes comprise the largest bulk of your backpack’s weight, so bringing less clothing will cut your weight by the greatest amount.
+In fact, your clothes comprise the bulk of your backpack’s weight, so bringing less clothing will cut your weight by the greatest amount.

 The big thing to remember is to bring clothes that you can mix and match.
 This way you can combine different articles of clothing to build multiple outfits.
 I think it is best to bring clothes that are black, dark blue, dark green, brown, and other similar colors that hide stains.